aledelorbe/Contador-de-Calorias-Backend/README.md

 ### Endpoints

-Organized routes to interact with activities.
+Organized routes to interact with the activities.
 Supported operations:
     - List all activities.
-    - Retrieve a specific activity by its ID.
+    - Get a specific activity by its ID.
-    - Create new activities.
-This requires entering the name, category, and calorie count of an activity.
+    - Create new activities by providing the name, category, and calorie count.
     - Update existing activities.
     - Delete individual activities.
     - Server reset: Deletes all activities from the database.

-### Database Management
+### Database Manager

 - Integration with MongoDB for data manipulation.
 - The NoSQL database contains a single collection that manages the activity information.

 ### Validations

-The following validations are applied:
+The following validations are enforced:
-    - The **name** and **category** attributes of the activity cannot be empty or consist only of whitespace.
+    - The **name** and **category** attributes must not be empty or contain only whitespace.
     - The **calories** attribute must be greater than zero.

 ### Design Patterns

-- The architectural design pattern **MVC** (Model-View-Controller) is used to separate the project code into different layers.
+- The **MVC** architectural design pattern is used to separate the code into different layers.

 ## Project Structure

 ### Application Source Code

-- `controllers/`: Folder containing the classes that handle HTTP requests and define the API endpoints.
+- `controllers/`: Contains classes that handle HTTP requests and define the API endpoints.
-- `services/`: Folder containing the classes related to business logic.
+- `services/`: Contains classes with business logic.
-- `repositories/`: Folder with interfaces that extend from a base interface to handle data operations.
+- `repositories/`: Contains interfaces that extend from a base interface for data handling.
-- `entities/`: Folder with classes that map to their respective collections in the database.
+- `entities/`: Contains classes mapped to the corresponding collections in the database.

 ### Test Code

-- `controllers/`: Contains test classes that validate the behavior of controller methods from the source code.
+- `controllers/`: Contains test classes that validate the behavior of the controller methods.
-- `services/`: Includes test classes dedicated to verifying the correct behavior of service methods.
+- `services/`: Includes test classes to verify the correct functionality of service methods.
-- `data/`: Stores classes with mock data used during test execution.
+- `data/`: Stores mock data classes used during test execution.

 ## Demo

 You can view a demo of the project at the following link: [Calorie Counter](https://deft-kataifi-58f6e5.netlify.app/).

-**Note:** The project demo is for demonstration purposes only.
-It is not connected to the backend.
+**Note:** The demo is for presentation purposes only and is not connected to the backend.

+## Future Improvements

+Update comments